ThailandWithKids.info – Updated February, 2014

 This beautiful island on Thailand’s east coast is a good compromise between Phuket and Railay.
 Outside of Chaweng it’s not nearly as developed as Phuket.
 At the same time it’s a big island and if you’re the type that might feel a little isolated in Railay, Samui offers lots of activities and there are many towns and beach centers to explore around its coasts.
 Samui has gone upscale over the last 20 years and is no longer the backpacker destination it was back when I first visited.

 Best Time to Visit Koh Samui: The east coast is more forgiving with off-season travel than the west coast making the choice of when to visit not so vital.
 But if you’re forced to pick the best months they’re probably December to April.
 December and January are peak months so book hotels early.

-Things To Do on Samui
+Things To Do on Koh Samui with Kids

 - Beaches: The 4 best are Mae Nam, Bohput, Choeng Mon and Chaweng.
 Mae Nam is the cheapest with a subtle backpacker feel and many long-term travelers rent houses here.
 Bophut has the most character, with an upmarket boutique feel and a “village” of restaurrants, shops, and bars, but very family-friendly all the same.
 Choeng Mon has a string of restaurants and hotels along a beautiful beach.
 Chaweng is the hustle and bustle hub of the island, complete with chain restaurants (McDonald’s and Starbucks), happy hours, night clubs, and breakfast cafes.